Turnip Rock Farm and Cosmic Wheel Creamery

 Stipend: 12$ hr. starting.
 Pay is negotiable for applicants with previous farming experience.

-Housing: Living quarters will be in one of 3 cabins.
+Housing: Housing will be in one of 3 cabins.
 There is a large commercial style communal kitchen in the farm house.
 Also a shared bathroom/shower and laundry in the house to be shared with other workers.
 Internet service is available on the farm.
-You will need to bring your own bedding if possible. $150 deducted for room.
+You will need to bring your own bedding if possible. $150 deducted for housing.

 Preferred method of Contact: email